Chemical Burns: Types, Complications, & Management

-The commonest chemical burns are acids and alkalis.
-This article details their mechanisms, clinical features and management.
+The most common chemical burns are acids and alkalis.
+This article details their mechanisms, clinical features, and management.

 Overview of Chemical Burns

-There are 4 main groups: acids, burns, organic solvents and inorganic solvents
+The 4 main groups are acids, burns, organic solvents, and inorganic solvents.

 This is a labelled table showing the chemicals, mechanisms, clinical features and treatment options for common acid and alkali chemical burns.